manzt/higlass-unix-time-track/README.md

 ![HiGlass showing times](/screenshot.png?raw=true)

-**Note**: This is the source code for the time interval track only!
+**Note**: This is the source code for the unix time track only!
 You might want to check out the following repositories as well:

 - HiGlass viewer: https://github.com/hms-dbmi/higlass
 - HiGlass server: https://github.com/hms-dbmi/higlass-server